dungngo99/SpaceInvader/README.md

 - [x] The code has been reviewed by at least one other person, using Pull Requests on GitHub.

 ## Optional User Stories
-- [ ] Custom styling: the developer has replaced the images for the main character, monster, and background with something of her choice.
+- [x] Custom styling: the developer has replaced the images for the main character, monster, and background of choices.
-- [ ] The user cannot move her character off the screen.
+- [x] The user cannot move her character off the screen.
-- [ ] The user sees a few different types of monster each time a new monster is spawned.
+- [x] The user sees a few different types of monster all at once.
-- [ ] The monster moves around on its own each frame, and the user must chase it.
+- [x] The monsters can shoot their bullets, and the user must avoid them to survive.
-- [ ] The map has "obstacles", such as trees, which block the user from moving through the space occupied by the obstacle.
-- [ ] The user can hear sound effects upon movement and upon catching a monster.
+- [x] The user can hear sound effects upon movement, upon catching a monster, and chaning game states.
-- [ ] The user hears background music during the game.
+- [x] The user hears background music during the game.
-- [ ] The user can see their high score.
+- [x] The user can see their scores and all settings in a table after each game

 The following features are implemented:

-* [x] List anything else that you can get done to improve the page!
+* [x] The page is designed to enrich user experience and main theme of Space Invader

 ## Time Spent and Lessons Learned

 Time spent: 2 days spent in total.

 Describe any challenges encountered while building the app
+0. Implement correctly collision detections for hero, monsters, and their bullets.
 1. Make sure that every interaction between user and program is consistent and has no lags
-2. As the game becomes more complicated, every change needs to be careful and thoughtful
+2. As the game becomes more complicated and codes become long, every change needs to be careful and thoughtful.

 ## License